 - Make gluten-free: Simply use your favorite gluten-free pasta.

-🔪 How To Make This Pasta
+🔪 How To Make Vegan Pesto Pasta

 *Printable instructions can be found in the recipe card below.